Cheap Hotels in Colwyn Bay

-The Northwood - Guest house
+The Northwood - Guest house Hotel

-Colwyn Bay Hotels
+Hotels in Colwyn Bay

 On the north coast of Wales, Colwyn Bay is a quiet town overlooking the Irish Sea.
 With its wide sandy beach and a promenade that's perfect for cycling or strolling, it's an attractive resort for a seaside holiday.
 The town's gentle character and impressive views ensures that Colwyn Bay hotels remain a popular choice.
 For a host of activities, nearby Llandudno is the largest seaside resort in Wales with endless Victorian charm.